carlospaulino/parrot/README.md

     // You can also set the environmental variable GOOGLE_TRANSLATE_API_KEY with the key apiKey = "MY_API_KEY"

-    // Language Parrot is translation from
-    sourceLanguage = "en"
+    // Language Parrot is translation from in ISO 639-1 sourceLanguage = "en"

-    // Languages Parrot is translating to
-    destinationLanguages = [ "es", "fr", "de" ]
+    // Languages Parrot is translating to in ISO 639-1 destinationLanguages = [ "es", "fr", "de" ]

     // Ignore cache and always perform translations alwaysTranslate = false
 }
 ```

+You can see the full list of languages here: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 ProTips
 -------